pholmes2012/Simple_FRAM_FileSystem/README.md

 # Simple_FRAM_FileSystem
-A small footprint embedded style file system for FRAM breakouts, supporting both SPI and I2C.
+An Arduino library that is a small footprint embedded style file system for FRAM breakouts, supporting both SPI and I2C.

 Features: